Frequently Asked Questions

 What benefits will I receive?

-After a covered incident an insured is immediately eligible to receive specialized trauma counseling, 100% of their regular pay from all income sources, reimbursement for any out of pocket medical expenses including medical, vision, dental and pharmaceutical, as well as 100% of the lost wages of a family member providing at-home support, all subject to their policy maximums.
+After a covered incident an insured is immediately eligible to receive specialized trauma counseling, 100% of their regular pay from all income sources, reimbursement for any out of pocket medical expenses including medical, vision, dental and pharmaceutical, as well as 100% of the lost wages of a family member providing at-home support, all subject to policy details where limitations and exclusions may affect benefits payable and duration of benefits.

 Is there a waiting period to receive benefits?